Influenza A (H3N2) viruses dominate this season, the CDC says

 As Flannery explained, the H3N2 was not seen much during last season, but it’s the same virus that first appeared in the 2014-15 season.
 “This vaccine is a much better match for the circulating virus than the vaccine we had two years ago.”

-, the CDC noted that flu activity in the US began to increase in mid-December, remained elevated through early February and is expected to continue for several more weeks.
+In a separate report, the CDC noted that flu activity in the US began to increase in mid-December, remained elevated through early February and is expected to continue for several more weeks.
 Influenza A (H3N2) viruses have predominated, though the CDC also identified influenza A (H1N1)pdm09 and influenza B viruses.

 From October 2 through February 4, 38,244 specimens tested positive for flu virus in the US, according to the new report.
 Age was reported for 13,306 patients: 7.9% were younger than 4 years old, 30.4% were between 5 and 24 years old, 30.3% were between 25 and 64 years old, and 31.5% were 65 or older.
 Fifty-one of 54 US states and territories are experiencing elevated levels of flu and flu-like illnesses.
 There have been 20 pediatric deaths reported this season.